-You should not use miglitol if you have inflammatory bowel disease (ulcerative colitis, Crohn's), a blockage in your intestines, a chronic intestinal disorder that affects digestion, or a stomach disorder that causes excess gas.
-Do not take miglitol if you are in a state of diabetic ketoacidosis.
+You should not use Glyset if you have inflammatory bowel disease (ulcerative colitis, Crohn's), a blockage in your intestines, a chronic intestinal disorder that affects digestion, or a stomach disorder that causes excess gas.
+Do not take this medicine if you are in a state of diabetic ketoacidosis.

-You should not use miglitol if you are allergic to it, or if you have:
+You should not use Glyset if you are allergic to it, or if you have:

 a chronic intestinal disorder that affects your digestion;

 a stomach disorder that causes excess gas; or

 diabetic ketoacidosis (call your doctor for treatment with insulin).